 In this paper we investigate the determinants of informality.
 It is difficult to define informal activities unambiguously, but estimates indicate that in 1990-1993 approximately 10% of GDP in the United States was produced by individuals or firms that evaded taxes or engaged in illegal pursuits.
-It is also estimated that these activities produce 25 to 35% of aggregate output in Latin America, between 13 to 70% in Asian countries, and around 15% in O.E.C.D. countries. (see Table 2 in Schneider and Enste [20]).
+It is also estimated that these activities produce 25 to 35% of aggregate output in Latin America, between 13 to 70% in Asian countries, around 15% in O.E.C.D. countries (see Table 2 in Schneider and Enste [20]).
+For the former Soviet Union states as well as other Eastern and Central European nations the underground economy is estimated to have been between 6 and 63.5% in the first half of the 90's (see Table 1 in Johnson et al [11]).

-Informality creates a fiscal problem, but there is also growing evidence that informal firms are less efficient,1 perhaps because of their necessarily small scale, perhaps because of their lack of access to credit or access to the infrastructure of legal protection provided by the State.
+Informality creates a fiscal problem, but there is also growing evidence that informal firms are less efficient, perhaps because of their necessarily small scale, perhaps because of their lack of access to credit or access to the infrastructure of legal protection provided by the State.
 In many less developed countries, creating incentives for formalization is viewed as an important step to increase aggregate productivity.